DaelDe/cmake_check/README.md

 <a name="Quick_Start"></a>
 # [Quick Start &#9650;](#___top "click to go to top of document")

-Step 1:  Download cloc (several methods, see below).
+Step 1:  Download cmake_check (several methods, see below).

 Step 2:  Open a terminal (`cmd.exe` on Windows).

-Step 3:  Invoke cloc to check your CMake files or directories.
+Step 3:  Invoke cmake_check to check your CMake files or directories.
-The executable name differs depending on whether you use the development source version (`cmake_Check`), a Windows executable (`cake_check-win.exe`) or , a Linux executable (`cmake-check-linux`).
+The executable name differs depending on whether you use the development source version (`cmake_check`), a Windows executable (`cake_check-win.exe`) or , a Linux executable (`cmake-check-linux`).
 On this page, `cmake_check` is the generic term used to refer to any of these.